Samrose-Ahmed/CFD-Navier-Stokes/Burgers and Laplace Equations/README.md

 ## Laplace's Equation
 ![Laplace's](laplace.PNG)/

-Solved with Point-Jacobi Method and Gauss-Seidel with SOR.
+Solved with Point-Jacobi Method and with Gauss-Seidel with SOR.